 If you want more examples, please contact us.

 Andrew Rein is a professional actor based in NYC.
 He holds a B.A. in theater from Duke University and an M.F.A. in acting from the American Conservatory Theater’s Advanced Training Program.
 He has worked extensively in off-Broadway and regional theater, television, film, commercials, and voice over.
 As a corporate trainer and coach, Andrew has worked with diverse clients including Cisco, The Chartis Group, Baker McKenzie, and Morgan Stanley.
-He has coached with Peers and Players since 2019.
+He has acted and coached with Peers and Players since 2019.

 Master of Fine Arts from The National Theatre Conservatory in Denver, CO and BA from Stanford University.
 Chiara has been trained to teach voice, speech, public speaking, and storytelling in both her undergraduate and graduate training.
 She has led workshops for Seattle Shakespeare Company as well as the Denver Center’s Education program.
 Chiara has worked with chefs and restaurateurs on their ability to speak passionately and eloquently about their food and restaurant concepts in order to solicit possible investors.
 She recently worked for Peers and Players at the UBS Staff Training Sessions.

 BS, Theatre Arts.
 Eddie has been acting for over thirty years.
 TV includes Crossing Jordan, NYPD Blue, Just Shoot Me, Judging Amy and Seinfeld.
 He creates tailor-made corporate shows, corporate entertainment and seminars.
 He is an experienced improviser and teacher of improvisation, having trained with the Viola Spolin School.
 Eddie has acted and improvised his way around America, toured and lectured on Commedia dell’Arte and performed in his one-man show.
+He has worked with Peers and Players since 2014.

 With a Masters in Fine Arts from The New School for Drama, Eleanor was a business development manager and advised on the board of a financial advising company.
 She has worked in theatre extensively in NY and regionally.
 Her extensive roleplay and coaching experience in Australia, where she joined Peers and Players, and in New York, includes work with financial, accounting, legal and IT companies.
 She teaches Shakespeare skills, and as a private coach and trainer in communication skills.
-She is in demand as a senior member of the NY team.
+She is in demand as a senior member of our New York team.

 Erin Dangler graduated from Denison University with a B.A. in Theatre..
 Erin toured nationally with the Cleveland Signstage Theatre in the acclaimed Children of a Lesser God as both an actress and an American Sign Language Interpreter.
 Over the last 20 years, Erin has owned and operated performing arts businesses in three different parts of the country, teaching young performers the art of musical theatre.
+She works with Peers and Players as a senior facilitator, roleplayer and coach.

 Frank has performed in the US and internationally, starring in musicals.
 In NYC, Frank worked as a Mentor/Coach, helping young adults develop leadership abilities through the Arts, focusing on communication and conflict resolution skills.
 As Market Manager for advertising and branding companies, he trained and supervised teams of brand ambassadors and coaching were integral parts of the training process.
 He is a key member of Peers and Players in Las Vegas and Los Angeles.